diabasecoin/diabase/INSTALL.md

-Building Dash
+Building Diabase
 =============

-See doc/build-*.md for instructions on building the various elements of the Diabase Core reference implementation of Dash.
+See doc/build-*.md for instructions on building the various elements of the Diabase Core reference implementation of Diabase.